Building the B9 Robot Collar

 I have about 84 collar ribs completed at this point.
 I stacked them in sets of five for easier counting.
 This was my close-up "artsy-fartsy" shot.
 I finally finished all of my ribs.
 It took about 5 hours total spread over two weekends.

 I cut the support rings out of 1/4 inch acrylic.
 I tried several ways of cutting a circle.
 I finally settled on the method pictured.
 I bought the Multipurpose Cutting Kit for my Dremel tool.
 This kits includes a general purpose cutting bit that is similar to those used in the "Rotozip".
 It cuts from the side.
-I used the Router Attachment which allows you to cut circles.
-The two metal rods were not long enough for the size circles I needed to cut so I cut two longer rods from 1/4 steel rod stock.
+I also used my Router Attachment which allows you to cut circles.
+The two metal rods were not long enough for the size circles I needed to cut so I cut two longer rods from 1/4 steel rod stock and inserted those into where the original shorter ones were.

 Here is my set-up for cutting the inside circle.
 I cut all the outside circles first.
 Then setup my Dremel Tool once and cut all the inside circles so that they would all be identical.
 I was surprised at how well the cutting bit cut the plastic..